nchanko/Myanmar-Ebook-OCR/README.md

 - Files must be placed in the respective folder (Input PDF and input images for OCR).
 - The original script, found on the internet and created by an unknown user, works for Windows.
 (Kudos to original author).
 I modified the script for MAC compatibility and other additional functions like epu converter, zawgyi unicode converter.

-## FOR WINDOW USER: First Download [Tesseract-OCR] (https://drive.google.com/file/d/1WHKjXXdljtIq3EU6CtXWNCtUVfbR8444/view?usp=sharing) from this link.
+## FOR WINDOW USER: First Download [Tesseract-OCR](https://drive.google.com/file/d/1WHKjXXdljtIq3EU6CtXWNCtUVfbR8444/view?usp=sharing) from this link.
 Unzip Tesseract-OCR.zip file.
 Otherwise, you will encounter error.

+## For Windows

+### Installation

+For window, 64 version, the standalone OCR software is already in this project folder, Tesseract-OCR .
+- `pdftopng` is already included in the Tesseract-OCR folder.
+You can find it here: [Tesseract-OCR/pdf_tools](https://github.com/NChanko/Myanmar-Ebook-OCR/tree/main/Tesseract-OCR/pdf_tools).

+#### Language File

+- Obtain the language file from `tessdata`.
+The Myanmar language file should be `mya.traineddata`.
+- If you have better Myanmar language file, replace the mya.traineddata located in Myanmar-Ebook-OCR/Tesseract-OCR/tessdata.
+- If you want to add additional language files,place them in tessdata.

+### Running the Script

+Once the setup is complete:

+1. Open the terminal or command line in your work directory (Myanmar-Ebook-OCR).
+2. Run the following commands as needed:
+   - For PDFs: `./pdf_to_text.bat`
+   - For images: `./images_to_text.bat`

 ## Installation for MAC